AliMohamedMagdi/Mental-health-app/README.md

 #to Run the project please follow the following

+#the firebasw key is avalible in the project but the datasets are removed to reduce the file size.

-#email me for firebase key ali.mohamed19@msa.edu.eg
+#email me for any inquiry: ali.mohamed19@msa.edu.eg

 #Run the Following commands